nishanthabimanyu/PSQL-Databases-/README.md

 ## Student Database Management and Querying: An In-Depth Look at `student_info.sh` and `students.sql`

-This article delves into a GitHub repository containing two key files: `students.sql` and `student_info.sh`.
+This GitHub repository containing two key files: `students.sql` and `student_info.sh`.
 Together, these files provide a robust system for managing and querying a PostgreSQL database dedicated to student information in a computer science department.

 ### The Foundation: `students.sql` – Database Schema and Initial Data